indutny/blog.ng/src/f.v8-hash-seed-timing-attack.md

 }
 ```

-Now this script has to create `list` of keys, and big number of probes (2093
+Now this script has to create a `list` of keys, and a large number of probes
-strings that are passed one after another as `pre`).
-It can try each probe with
+(2093 strings that are passed one after another as `pre`).
+It can try each probe
-the same `list`, and measure the timing with `process.hrtime()` with nanosecond
+with the same `list`, and measure the timing with `process.hrtime()` with
-precision.
-When the timing is bigger - the probe was inserted at the start of
+nanosecond precision.
+When the timing is bigger - the probe was inserted at the
-the `DescriptorArray`, and thus its hash value (32 bit number) is less than
+start of the `DescriptorArray`, and thus its hash value (32 bit number) is less
-all hashes of the keys in the `list`.
+than all hashes of the keys in the `list`.
 When the time delta is least -
 probe was appended to the end of the `DescriptorArray`, meaning that its hash
 is the biggest in it.